Great Tribulation: How to Discern Truth from Deception

 3. cursed fig tree (Matthew 21:18-22)

-The next morning Jesus and the disciples began traveling back into Jerusalem.
-It was then Jesus cursed the fig tree (Matthew 21:19).
-We see the mindset and attitude Christ was in.
+The following day, Jesus and the disciples began traveling back to Jerusalem.
+It was then that Jesus cursed the fig tree (Matthew 21:19).
+We see Christ’s mindset and attitude.
 It doesn’t seem like him to curse a fig tree, but he did.
-He is angry and he is upset.
+He was angry and upset.

-There is much for us still to learn from the fig tree cursing.
+There is still much for us to learn from the fig tree cursing.
 It was a lesson on prayer and faith.
-Jesus said we could say unto this mountain, Be thou removed, and be thou cast into the sea; it shall be done.
+Jesus said we could say unto this mountain, Be thou removed, and be thou cast into the sea; it will happen.
 Jesus was not speaking of literal mountains.
 He was speaking of what a mountain represented in the scriptures.

 In the scriptures, mountains represent both good and bad religious worship.
-False religions worshiped on high places (Lev 26:30).
-There was also Mount Sinai, Mount Zion, Mount Moriah, and on and on where good and bad worship took place.
-Jesus was on his way to Jerusalem and told his disciples to say unto this mountain, Be thou removed, and be thou cast into the sea; it shall be done.
+False religions worshiped in high places (Lev 26:30).
+There was also Mount Sinai, Mount Zion, Mount Moriah, and on and on, where good and bad worship occurred.
+Jesus was on his way to Jerusalem and told his disciples to say unto this mountain, Be thou removed and cast into the sea; it will happen.
 He was giving a metaphor of the Jewish religious worship he so detested.
 Speak to it, pray about it, believe what you say, and pray, cast the religious system into the sea.

 4. second confrontation with religious leaders (Matthew 21:23-27)

 When Jesus entered Jerusalem, he went directly to the temple.
 Remember he had there, the evening prior, sore displeased the religious leaders.
-Jesus knew he was not welcome.
-Still, he went knowing confrontation awaited.
+Jesus was not welcome.
+Still, he went, knowing confrontation awaited.

 a. question of religious leaders to Jesus